Skip Ribbon Commands

 VCE transfers

-If a VCE student transfers:
+If a student transfers:

 • very early in the academic year and completes all outcomes at the receiving school, the receiving school determines satisfactory completion for both Units 3 and 4